Dave heads west of Calgary, to bed down in the wild with the naturalists and check out William Dever’s barely seen thriller.

 Released on VHS by the nefarious film distributor RaeDon Home Entertainment, Dever is yet to receive a penny from it.

 “They went bankrupt soon after,” he recalls.
 “We sold six and a half thousand copies at forty-nine bucks a piece!
 Never saw a dime.
 Meanwhile my next movie, China Frost (1991), got caught up in their demise and it hasn’t seen the light of day.
 It’s FAR better than Mountain Fury too.”

-Alas we’ll never know, and although you might struggle to justify the reason for thawing Mountain Fury from the frozen wasteland of VHS mediocrity, for a picture that served as an apprenticeship for the guy who went on to co-write a handful of Jim Wynorski flick like Gila!
+Alas we’ll never know, and although you might struggle to justify the reason for thawing Mountain Fury from the frozen wasteland of VHS mediocrity, for a picture that served as an apprenticeship for the guy who went on to co-write a handful of Jim Wynorski flicks like Gila!
 (2012), it nevertheless remains a valuable part of the B-movie jigsaw.

 Canada ● 1991 ● Action ● 76mins